Three Belgian companies in court over chemical exports to Syria

-“The companies had no export licence for these products,” a spokesman for the court said.
+“The companies had no export license for these products,” a spokesman for the court said.

 “Both my companies and AAE Chemie have always acted in good faith.
 We have always fully complied with the checks of customs officers at the port of Antwerp,” a spokesman for Danmar Logistics said.
 Under Belgian law a defendant is not required to enter a plea.